FilecoinFoundationWeb/filecoin-foundation/apps/ff-site/src/content/events/fil-euro-summer.md

         explore collaboration opportunities.
 To schedule a meeting, reach out at marketing@fil.org.
       external-link: https://ethprague.com/
-    - title: Filecoin Code n' Corgi Prague
+    - title: "Filecoin Code n' Corgi Prague : Meme-a-thon"
       start-date: 2025-05-30
       location: Prague, Czechia
       description: ​Love memes?
 You need to be here. ​Join us for a lighthearted and